Graduate students

 Madison conducted her senior thesis under Cynthia's and Anna's guidance, studying the impacts of climate change on water availability in the Huang Huai Hai River Basin in China, combining reanalysis data and various climate scenarios.
 She received her BSc from the Department of Environmental Science, Policy, and Management in Spring 2025 and is now attending Columbia University’s M.Sc. in Climate program with an Advanced Certificate in Climate Systems and Analytics as a Dean’s Graduate Scholar.

 Joaquin Jamieson completed his BSc in Environmental Engineering Science in the Department of Civil and Environmental Engineering in Spring 2024.
 Originally from Madera, California, Joaquin studied the effects of regreening efforts on the expansion of the Sahara Desert using solar-induced chlorophyll fluorescence and rainfall data between September 2022 and June 2024.
 He also frequently assisted with fieldwork at Point Reyes.
-Joaquin is now continuing in the department and working towards his MSc.
+Joaquin received his MSc from the department and is now working at the Lawrence Berkeley National Laboratory.

 Ella Camp completed her BSc from the Department of Civil and Environmental Engineering in Spring 2024.
 In the Water & Carbon Lab, Ella worked on dew and fog foliar uptake in grasses from 2022 to 2024, as part of the CEE Undergraduate Research Opportunity Program (UROP).
-Ella is now continuing in the department and working towards his MSc.
+Ella received his MSc from the department and is now a water treatment engineer at West Yost.